Bubbly Pet

 Exercise

 Your Maltipoo is small, but it doesn’t mean that you should bound it to your home only.
-It also needs some exercise daily to stretch it’s a leg a little bit.
+It also needs some exercise daily to stretch its legs a little bit.

-Health benefits of regular physical activities include reducing digestive problems, maintaining a healthy weight and reducing the likelihood of developing other health problems.
+The health benefits of regular physical activities include reducing digestive problems, maintaining a healthy weight, and reducing the likelihood of developing other health problems.
 Healthy and regular exercise makes them stay healthy and fit and helps increase their overall lifespan.

 Family Health History